Swirrl/envdatapoc-report/report.md

 patterns for creating URIs - follow Paul D's recommendations from UK gov.

 how persistent?
-POC, so not guaranteed to stick around but the identifier sets could be reviewed and refined, moved to a domain with longer term support and could form the basis of future sets of persistent identifiers.
+PoC, so not guaranteed to stick around but the identifier sets could be reviewed and refined, moved to a domain with longer term support and could form the basis of future sets of persistent identifiers.

 ## Software platform overview